Is there a link between drinking and mortality in women who have breast cancer?

 Overall mortality.
-Prior consumption levels (low, moderate, heavy) of drinking and mortality in women were not linked.
+Prior consumption levels (low, moderate, heavy) of drinking and death in women were not linked.

 Breast cancer-specific mortality.
 Prior consumption levels (low, moderate, heavy) of drinking and mortality in women were not linked.

-Therefore, the self-reported drinking from age 12 to age at baseline was not linked with the death rate after onset of breast cancer.
+Therefore, the self-reported drinking from age 12 to age at baseline was not linked with the death rate after onset of breast cancer.1

 III.
 Symptoms of Breast Cancer